Stability-Certified On-Policy Data-Driven LQR via Recursive Learning and Policy Gradient

 \section{On-policy LQR for Unknown Systems: Concurrent Learning and Optimization}

-In this section, we formally present \algname/, a concurrent learning and optimization algorithm developed to solve the stability-certified on-policy LQR setup described in Section~\ref{sec:problem_statement}.
-The proposed on-policy strategy feeds the real system at each iteration $\iter$ with the current feedback input including also an exogenous dithering signal $\wt$.
-Then, a new sample data from the system is collected and used to progressively improve the estimates $(\At,\Bt)$ of the unknown $(\As,\Bs)$ via a learning process inspired by Recursive Least Squares (RLS).
-In turn, $(\At,\Bt)$ is used to refine the feedback gain $\gt$ according to the gradient method, and the system is actuated in closed-loop.
-Figure~\ref{fig:scheme} shows the overall scheme.
+In this section, we present \algname/, a concurrent learning and optimization algorithm developed to solve the stability-certified on-policy LQR setup described in Section~\ref{sec:problem_statement}.
+The proposed on-policy strategy feeds the real system at each iteration $\iter$ with the current feedback strategy including also an exogenous dithering signal $\wt$.
+Then, a new data sample from the system is collected and used to improve the estimates $(\At,\Bt)$ of the unknown $(\As,\Bs)$ via a learning process inspired by Recursive Least Squares (RLS).
+In turn, $(\At,\Bt)$ is used to refine the feedback gain $\gt$ according to the (approximated) gradient method.
+Fig.~\ref{fig:scheme} shows the overall scheme.